-Regional Strategies and National Conservation Action Plans (NAPs) need to be far reaching, if they are to be able to halt the decline of lions.
+Regional strategies and national conservation action plans (NAPs) need to be far reaching, if they are to be able to halt the decline of lions.
 Hence, they must encompass multiple aspects of lion conservation, ranging from mitigating human-lion conflict and delivering benefits from lions for local communities, to large scale planning of movement corridors and transboundary conservation.
 This means that the implementation of NAPs requires good coordination, to ensure that different departments, and sometimes different ministries, deliver on the activities outlined in the plans.
 It is critically important that a broad range of stakeholders are actively engaged with the national conservation action planning process to ensure ownership and to secure the commitment required to see the plans through to implementation.

-A model which has proven effective in implementing NAPs is that used by the Range Wide Conservation Programme for Cheetah and African Wild Dogs (IUCN SSC 2007a, b, 2012, 2015).
+A model which has proven effective in implementing NAPs is that used by the Range Wide Conservation Programme for Cheetah and African Wild Dogs (IUCN/SSC 2007a, b, 2012, 2015).
 Here, once the NAP is developed by the government and relevant stakeholders, the national wildlife authority agrees to appoint a National Coordinator.
 The Coordinator is a single individual charged with coordinating the implementation of the plan.
-Such an individual should, ideally, be based within the most relevant wildlife department within the country concerned, and should ensure that coordination is mainstreamed within, and between, relevant government departments.
-The National Coordinator is not, however, responsible for implementing specific activities themselves, although they may also choose to do this.
+Such an individual should, ideally, be based within the most relevant wildlife department within the country concerned, and should ensure that coordination is mainstreamed within, and between, relevant departments.
+The National Coordinator is not, however, responsible for implementing specific activities themselves, although they may also choose to do some of this.
 Instead, they coordinate NAP implementation by ensuring that relevant government departments, NGOs, and individuals move ahead in implementing the activities laid out in the plan.
 The national wildlife authority, after seeking the necessary agreements, should select and publicly assign the National Coordinator role to a suitable individual among their employees.
-When selecting a National Coordinator, consideration should be given not only to the conservation management knowledge of the candidate, but also to the personal skills that they will need to work productively with a broad range of stakeholders.
+When selecting a National Coordinator, consideration should be given not only to the conservation management knowledge of the candidate, but also to the personal skills that they will need to enable them to work productively with a broad range of stakeholders.
 A significant portion of the time of the Coordinator should be allocated to their coordination role, to ensure they can be effective in this role.
-The same individual should be kept in place as Coordinator for a minimum of three years and, ideally, a National Coordinator deputy or assistant should also be appointed to ensure continuity through staff changes.
+The same individual should be kept in place as Coordinator for a minimum of three years and, ideally, a National Coordinator deputy or assistant should also be appointed to maintain the role through staff changes.

 A National Coordinator should, ideally, have prior experience in large carnivore conservation, however they may also need training and mentoring to help them develop in their role.
 As government employees, who need to address a diverse array of wildlife management responsibilities, Coordinators are unlikely to be lion 'experts', and thus they will benefit from targeted training to give them the skills and knowledge they need for coordinating lion conservation activities.
-An example of how this can be achieved is provided by the training and mentoring programme carried out by the Range Wide Conservation Programme for Cheetah and African Wild Dogs. with coursework support from the Tropical Biology Association (Box 7.3.1).
+An example of how this can be achieved is provided by the training and mentoring programme carried out by the Range Wide Conservation Programme for Cheetah and African Wild Dogs, with coursework support from the Tropical Biology Association (Box 7.3.1).
 In this programme, a series of short targeted courses were provided to a cohort of National Coordinators for the National Conservation Action Plans for Cheetah and African Wild Dogs.
-Training courses were backed up with long term mentoring support from three regional coordinators (southern Africa; eastern Africa; and western, central and northern Africa), and a small budget to allow Coordinators to implement key activities within their National Conservation Action Plans, to help develop skills in project development, management and communication.
-The result of such a training and mentoring programme should be a cadre of coordinators with the knowledge and the skills they need to coordinate the implementation of their action plans, and to engage the support of a wide network of stakeholders.
+Training courses were backed up with long term mentoring support from three regional coordinators (southern Africa; eastern Africa; and western, central and northern Africa), and a small budget to allow Coordinators to implement key activities within their National